 Also known as Caribbean Sea Star, Flame Red Thorny Starfish, Knobby Starfish, Orange Knobby Star, Red Knobby Starfish, Red Spiny Starfish, Red Thornback Starfish, Red Thorny Sea Star, Red Thorny Starfish, Starfish.

-Found singly or in groups over algae coved substrates around mangroves and in coral and rocky reefs.
+Found singly or in constellations, over algae coved substrates, around mangroves and in coral and rocky reefs.
+Colour varies.

 They feed on sponges.